nus-cs2113-AY1920S2/tp/docs/team/lamyuewei.md

 * Added to the list of user story
 * Updated to the value proposition
 * Fix minor typos in the Developer Guide
+* Stated description for all the parsers, commands and exceptions.

 ### Contributions to team based tasks
 I have contributed to several of my team based tasks.